 About HTTPS and load balancers

-If you're using HTTPS, you'll want to make sure you set your URL in
+If you're using HTTPS, you'll want to make sure your URL in

 APP_URL

-.If your Solder instance is behind a load balancer that terminates TLS/SSL connections (like Cloudflare), then you will need to specify
+.If your Solder instance is behind a load balancer that terminates TLS/SSL connections (like Cloudflare), then you will need to configure your PHP-FPM with the HTTPS environment variable.

 Default Credentials